Dengue: What factors make you vulnerable?

 Although many infections are mild and or result in no symptoms, dengue can be really dangerous for some people.6 Infections can have severe complications, such as shock and organ damage, which can lead to hospitalization and even death in some cases.6-8

-Unfortunately, it is not a level playing field when it comes to dengue – as with certain other viral infections, some people are at greater risk of developing severe complications and outcomes than others.7,9,10
+Unfortunately, it is not a level playing field when it comes to dengue, some people are at greater risk of developing severe complications and outcomes than others.7,9,10

 Read on to find out if you may be at greater risk and if so, what you can do to help keep yourself safe from this potentially life-threatening disease...6